 Before anyone reads an email, they must first open it.

-Before you write your subject line, it’s important to first understand its role in order to properly craft one.
+Before you write your subject line, it’s important to first understand its role.

 The more opens you get, the more clicks you get (to sales pages, etc) which equates to more sales.